ChristopherA/Lists-of-High-Signal-Low-Noise-Links/LocationPrivacy-ContractTracing-PublicHealthVsPrivacy-COVID19.md

 ## Events & Meetings

-### ImPACT 2020 (April 16, 2020 11 a.m. - 2 p.m.
-ET/US)
+### ImPACT 2020 (2020, April 16.
+Recording available)

-**Three-hour mini-conference (the first in a series of mini-conferences to foster a public dialogue on private automated contact tracing technology) to provide technologists, privacy experts, and public health officials with a forum to discuss how contact tracing can be used to slow the spread of COVID-19, and how privacy-preserving automated contact tracing can augment manual contact tracing.
+**Three-hour mini-conference (the first in a series of mini-conferences to foster a public dialogue on private automated contact tracing technology) to provide technologists, privacy experts, and public health officials with a forum to discuss how contact tracing can be used to slow the spread of COVID-19, and how privacy-preserving automated contact tracing can augment manual contact tracing.**

   * Retrieved from https://pact.mit.edu/impact-2020/